bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

     In Example 4, we started on :math:`x_0=2^n`.
-This is because if we didn't, we could get into the situation where we couldn't distinguish certain repetitions of strings such as: ['a', 'a', 'a'], for example.
+This is because if we didn't, we could get into the situation where we couldn't distinguish certain repetitions of strings such as: [a, aa, aaa], for example.
 Using Example 4, let's see what we'd get starting with :math:`x_0=1`:

     .. math::